 "As Director of Solution Engineering for Coremetrics, I focused on positioning our start-up company within the emerging market of web analytics.
 My experience was not unique; managers in every organization face the important problem of defining their organization with respect to the structure of the market and their competitors.
 How potential costumers categorize organizations affects their success and performance.
 By doing so, managers can carve out a new category of goods or services that can be a strategic benefit for the company."

-Her work has appeared in The American Sociological Review, Management Science, Administrative Science Quarterly, and Research and Organizational Behavior.
-She has presented at the annual meetings of Organizational Ecologists, the Harvard Business School Strategic Management conference, and Academy of Management and American Sociological Association annual conferences.
+Her work has appeared in The American Sociological Review, Management Science, Administrative Science Quarterly, Sociological Scienceand Research and Organizational Behavior.
+She has presented at the annual meetings of Organizational Ecologists, the Harvard Business School Strategic Management conference, the Academy of Management, and American Sociological Association annual conferences.

 Pontikes earned a bachelor's degree magna cum laude in physics with distinction from Yale University in 1998, where she was the Saybrook College banner bearer and received the DeForest Pioneers Prize for achievement in physics.
 In 2008, she graduated with a PhD in business administration from the Stanford Graduate School of Business.
 Her dissertation was entitled, "Fitting in or Starting New?
 An Analysis of Technological Innovation, Category Constraint, and the Emergence of New Categories in the Software Industry."
 Pontikes joined Chicago Booth in 2008.

 Pontikes is a long-distance runner and completed the Nike Women's Marathon in 2005.
-She also does yoga and enjoys reading historical nonfiction, especially about the American Revolutionary period.
+She also practices yoga and enjoys reading historical nonfiction, especially about the American Revolutionary period.

 ||Strategy and Structure: Markets and Organizations